Looking for some free letter V worksheets for your kindergarten kids or preschool students?

 See if your student can correctly identify each of the images.
 No worries, if you have to jump in and help.

-They should see a vacuum, volleyball, vulture, violin, and volcano.
+Your student should see a volcano, volleyball, vulture, van, violin, vase, and Valentine card.

-Do they hear the same sound repeated over and over and again?
+Do they hear the same sound repeated over and over again?

 Can they guess what makes the V sound?